 - For a more deeply flavored gravy add a quarter to half a cup of red wine just before adding the broth.

-- Make it vegetarian.
-To make a vegetarian shepherd’s pie, simply omit the meat and double the vegetables.
+- To make this Shepherd’s pie recipe vegetarian, simply omit the meat and double the vegetables.
 Instead of chicken or beef broth, use vegetable broth and use a vegan Worcestershire sauce.

-- Lower your carbs. and replace the mashed potatoes with mashed cauliflower.
+- Make it lower in carbs by replacing the mashed potatoes with mashed cauliflower.

 - Make it a little sweeter – Yep, make a Sweet Potato Shepherd’s Pie!
-I’ve been making this recipe for yearssssss.
+I’ve been making this recipe for years.
 It’s my all-time fav.

-- Add other veggies.
-Try other veggies such as corn or mushrooms.
+- Try adding other veggies such as corn or mushrooms.

-- Place a large baking sheet under your baking dish just in case some of the filling bubbles up over the sides.
+- Place a large baking sheet under your baking dish just in case some of the filling bubbles up over the sides as it bakes.

 - Garlic Herb Lamb Chops (How to Cook Lamb Chops)